Fuego y Agua ULTRA TRAIL - Nicaragua 25KM, 50KM & 100KM

-A North Face® Ultra-Trail du Mont-Blanc® qualifier for 2 points and the ultimate ultramarathon challenge!
-The Fuego y Agua 100K trail race course is a rugged loop course.
-The terrain includes dirt trail, , sandy beach, paved road, technical single track trail, and the infamous "jungle gym" section where racers will navigate a chaotic web of Ometepe trees, disappearing trail and deep mud - a runner favorite since 2008.
-The course includes the Volcan Maderas and Concepcion climbs and uses 10 Aid Stations.
+A North Face® Ultra-Trail du Mont-Blanc® qualifier for 3 points and the ultimate ultramarathon challenge!
+The 100KM ULTRA TRAIL course is an extremely rugged loop course that covers both volcano climbs on Isla de Ometepe!
+The terrain includes dirt trail, sandy beach, paved road, technical single track trail, and the infamous "jungle gym" section where racers will navigate a chaotic web of Ometepe trees, disappearing trail and deep mud **a 2+ liter (minimum) Hydration Pack is REQUIRED

-- Aid Stations are provided for the runners at set distances.
+- Aid Stations (with no cups) are provided for the runners at set distances.

 - The Volcano Aid Stations have experienced guides working the course to ensure safety.

-- Aid Stations have water, electrolytes, fruit and snacks.
+- Most Aid Stations have water, electrolyte beverages, fruit and snacks (except volcanoes!).

 - CUPS ARE NOT PROVIDED on the race course! **Runners must BRING THEIR OWN water container to fill.

-- Aggressive soles such as those for fell running (Inov-8, Salomon, New Balance etc.) are highly recommended for the volcano sections of the course. *mostly necessary in the section from Porvenir to Merida where it can get extremely muddy and slippery.
+- Aggressive soles such as those for fell running (Inov-8, Salomon, New Balance etc.) are highly recommended.

 - Light jackets are recommended for the volcanoes. **temps on volcanoes can get very windy and down in the lower 60's